 Pretty much the same succulents that are toxic to cats are also toxic to dogs.
 Don’t assume that just because dogs are typically bigger than cats that their bodies can safely ingest a larger amount of toxins without any consequences.
 Some of the succulents that are toxic to dogs include:

 - Aloe vera is toxic to cats and dogs alike.
-The aloe in inside aloe vera is what causes the toxic reaction, and when a dog has that substance in its body, it will start losing appetite, have all sorts of stomach-related problems, show color changes in their urine, and may even start shaking uncontrollably.
+The aloe inside the aloe plant is what causes the toxic reaction, and when a dog has that substance in its body, it will start losing appetite, have all sorts of stomach-related problems, show color changes in its urine, and may even start shaking uncontrollably.

-- Silver dollar is a very common succulent that causes toxic reactions in dogs.
+- The silver dollar is a very common succulent that causes toxic reactions in dogs.
 The most common symptoms of silver dollar poisoning in dogs are vomiting and nausea.

 - Snake plants contain something called saponins, which is a toxin that is harmful to dogs.
-When your pet ingests this toxin, they will experience mild toxicity and mostly show signs of stomach problems, like nausea, vomiting, and diarrhea.
+When your pet ingests this toxin, they will experience mild toxicity and mostly show signs of upset stomach, like nausea, vomiting, and diarrhea.

-- Panda plants are also toxic to dogs.
-They have insoluble calcium oxalates, which is a crystal that can irritate the dog’s tissues.
-If your dog swallows this substance, they will most likely have difficulties in swallowing, but also experience mouth irritations and vomiting.
+- The panda plant is also toxic to dogs.
+They have insoluble calcium oxalates, which are crystals that can irritate the dog’s tissues.
+If your dog swallows this substance, they will most likely have difficulties in swallowing, but also experience mouth irritation and vomiting.

 What Happens If a Dog Eats a Succulent?